ibm-cloud-docs/mas-ms/security.md

 Data Responsibility at IBM
 https://www.ibm.com/blogs/policy/dataresponsibility-at-ibm/
-If a government wants access to data held by IBM on behalf of a MAS-MS client, IBM would expect that government to deal directly with that client
+If a government wants access to data held by IBM on behalf of a MAS-Dedicated client, IBM would expect that government to deal directly with that client

 Data Processing Addendum (GDPR) https://www.ibm.com/support/customer/zz/en/dpa.html